aquizon/FindMyRecipes/README.md

 We came across challenges in our implementation that led us to modify our approach to a few of our objectives.
 Below is our original list of objectives and our modifications/realizations:

-1. Using public datasets to populate our database with recipes, ingredients, and images
+1. Using public datasets to populate our database with recipes, ingredients, and images (backend)

-   - Modifications/realizations: While we found large datasets we could use for our project, we decided to instead work with a smaller dataset that we manually created because our priority for this project is to have a proof of concept that we can scale in the long term.
+   - Challenges: While we found large datasets we could use for our project, we decided to instead work with a smaller dataset that we manually created because our priority for this project is to have a proof of concept that we can scale in the long term.

-2. Implementing the algorithm that generates a list of recipes the user can cook for the main functionality of the application
+2. Implementing the algorithm that generates a list of recipes the user can cook for the main functionality of the application (backend)

 3. Displaying the images corresponding to the correct recipes and ingredients on the windows